ydineshy225/sorted-months-weekdays/README.md

 # sorted-months-weekdays
-It sorts list of months or list weekdays in a chronological order not in alphabetical order
+It sorts list of months or list of weekdays in a chronological order not in alphabetical order